• Skip to main content

 What to wear when hiking the Narrows?

-Wearing the right equipment can be the difference between having a fantastic time or ending up cold, wet, having blisters or even worse injured.
+Wearing the right equipment can be the difference between having a fantastic time and ending up cold, wet, with blisters, or even worse, injured.
 Everything listed below is designed specifically to maximize your enjoyment, safety, and comfort.

 Zion Narrows Gear Rentals

-Most outfitters have several package deals like a summer package that includes boots, neoprene socks, and a wooden stick for approximately $25.
-They will also have a spring/fall package that will also include Gore-Tex Pants and a winter package that includes a dry suit.
+Most outfitters offer several package deals, such as a summer package that includes boots, neoprene socks, and a wooden paddle for approximately $25.
+They will also offer a spring/fall package that includes Gore-Tex Pants and a winter package that includes a dry suit.

-Boots: You can rent boots for several outfitters in Springdale.
-The boots are a canyon type boot designed to keep your feet dry, rigid ankle protection and excellent soles designed for gripping in wet slippery conditions.
+Boots: You can rent boots from several outfitters in Springdale.
+The boots are a canyon-type design, intended to keep your feet dry, featuring rigid ankle protection and excellent soles that provide excellent grip in wet, slippery conditions.

-I personally used an old pair of hiking boots the first time I hiked the Narrows and they worked.
-My feet definitely got cold but it was the summer and I was not too worried.
+I personally used an old pair of hiking boots the first time I hiked the Narrows, and they worked.
+My feet got cold, but it was summer, and I wasn't too worried.

-The downside was that it was the only time I used these boots on my trip as they were soaked and took forever to dry.
-Once they dried, they fit a little differently and I ended up throwing them out.
-I was not disappointed as they were an older pair of boots but I ended up dragging a wet pair of boots all over the place on a two week trip to the southwest.
+The downside was that I used these boots only once on my trip, as they were soaked and took forever to dry.
+Once they dried, they fit a little differently, and I ended up throwing them out.
+I was not disappointed as they were an older pair of boots, but I ended up dragging a wet pair of boots all over the place on a two-week trip to the southwest.

-If you would like a good quality pair of boots to explore canyons, many people highly recommend this canyon shoe.
+If you're looking for a high-quality pair of boots to explore canyons, many people highly recommend Canyoneering Boots.

 Socks: Socks are as important as a good pair of boots!
 Again, if you rent equipment from one of the outfitters in Springdale, they will most likely provide neoprene socks with a pair of canyon boots.
 Neoprene socks will help insulate your foot and prevent blistering and discomfort accompanied by hiking in wet boots.